jtarrio/pascual/manual/chapter2.md

 end.
 ```

-Notice that type declarations use an equals sign (`=`) between the name and the definition, while variable declarations use a colon (`:`).
-As far as we can tell, there is no reason for this difference other than being annoying for the sake of being annoying.
+This example declares three custom types (one array type and two record types) and gives them the names `TMonth`, `TDate`, and `TPerson`.
+Those names are then used in the variable definitions to refer to those types.

-(Also, notice that all the declared type names start with the letter `T`, a common practice by many programmers to avoid confusing type names with variable names.
-If we had named the type `Person` instead of `TPerson`, we wouldn't have been allowed to have a variable named `Person` too.)
+(The names of the types in this example start with the letter `T`, which is a custom among many programmers to avoid confusing type names with variable names.)

+Note that there is an equals sign (`=`) between the type name and its definition, not a semicolon (`:`).
+Semicolons are for variable and field definitions, not for type definitions.

+Try this at home: can you define a type that is just another name for `integer`?
+Can you define a type for a previously defined type?
+Can you declare a variable with the same name as a type?